This article was updated March 21, 2023.

 People and Property Protection

-Having emergency BCPs and DRPs in place can help safeguard life and property of the company and its employees.
-The Occupational Safety and Health Administration (OSHA) even requires companies with more than 10 employees write such plans to comply with its Regulation 1910.38 Emergency Action Plans.
+Having emergency plans in place can help safeguard life and property of the company and its employees.
+The Occupational Safety and Health Administration (OSHA) even requires companies with more than 10 employees to write these plans in compliance with its Regulation 1910.38 Emergency Action Plans.

 When employees know plans are in place, they may feel safer.
 This can help boost morale and potentially increase business value perception to buyers who recognize the responsibility and preparedness of the company.